Probate Court

 Overview

-The Probate Court is located in the Main Courthouse, 18 N. County St., Waukegan, IL.
-The Probate Division in the Circuit Clerk’s Office is 847-377-3260.
+The Probate Court is located in the Main Courthouse, 18 N. County St., Waukegan, IL, and the Probate Division in the Circuit Clerk’s Office can be reached at 847-377-3260.
 Due to the complexity of laws and procedures in probate, you are encouraged to seek the advice of a lawyer.

 Handbook & Forms